The LAPD West Valley Police Station in the San Fernando Valley has jurisdiction over most of the west end and middle of the valley.

 818-374-7611

 What they do is investigate crimes.
-Sometimes it's easy for them – they have witnesses that a crime is committed or even see the corruption and arrest the person.
+Sometimes, it's easy for them – they have witnesses that a crime is committed or even see the corruption and arrest the person.
 Then they either give them a citation to appear in court, or they set bail, and then the person has to post the bail, or they'll be in court within about seventy-two hours, depending on when they're arrested.
 Sometimes when you get charged near a holiday, that will take longer to get you into court.
 After they stop somebody, that person is going to appear in court.

 The next responsibility is to generate a police report.
 Hence, the prosecutors have something to look at and evaluate when deciding whether or not to file a case against somebody.
 So, just because West Valley police officers arrest somebody doesn't necessarily mean the prosecutors will file a criminal lawsuit against them.

 That's another thing that happens.
 Often, the West Valley Police will book somebody for a particular crime, the prosecutors get it, and they decide not to charge that crime or those crimes — we're going to prosecute different crimes because you don't have it right.
+'Booking' is the process of officially recording an individual's arrest.
+It involves taking their personal information, fingerprints, and a photograph.
+This information is then stored in the police database and can be used as evidence in court.

 We don't want to be this harsh, or we want to be more brutal.
 So, when you get to the arraignment, even though the West Valley Police Station has set bail, the bail can go up or down depending on the circumstances of the case depending on what crimes the prosecutors file.

 So, the West Valley Police Station has a significant responsibility.
-When officers try to get information from a criminal defendant, they often invite them into the West Valley Police Station and talk to them.
+When officers try to get information from a criminal defendant, they often invite them into the Station and talk to them.
 In my experience, this is never a good idea because they're trying to get you to make a statement that incriminates you, and then they'll arrest you right there.

-Don't Make Statements to Police
+Don't Make Any Statements to the Police

 You make it easy for them because you're right at the police station.
 So, it's never a good idea if you're under investigation for a crime — in my opinion — to talk to the police unless you've spoken to your lawyer and you and your lawyer decide it's the best avenue for you under the circumstances of your case.
+Making statements to the police without legal representation can be risky.
+You may inadvertently say something that could be used against you in court.
+This is why it's crucial to consult with a lawyer before speaking to the police.